 1. Contains Disease-Fighting Antioxidants

-One of the key benefits of basil essential oil is the ability to help fight free radical damage while protecting DNA structure and cells.
-Basil contains two important water-soluble flavonoid antioxidants, known as orientin and viceninare, which help protect white blood cells responsible for immune function, as well as cellular structures where DNA is stored.
+This herb’s antioxidants and oils have the ability to help fight free radical damage while protecting DNA structure and cells.
+This herb contains flavonoid antioxidants, such as orientin and viceninare, which help protect white blood cells responsible for immune function, as well as cellular structures where DNA is stored.

-Antioxidants found in basil keep chromosomes from becoming altered and resulting in cell mutations and cancerous cell growth.
+Studies suggest that antioxidants found in this spice, including phenolic acids and at least 18 different types of flavonoids, also keep chromosomes from becoming altered and resulting in cell mutations and cancerous cell growth.
 Oxidative stress occurs inside the body due to the effects of toxins in the diet, environmental pollution and radiation — but antioxidants like the kind found in basil help fight oxidation and slow down the effects of aging.

 2. Acts as an Anti-Inflammatory

 Basil contains powerful essential oils, including eugenol, citronellol and linalool.
-These are enzyme-inhibiting oils that help lower inflammation, which is at the root of most diseases like heart disease, rheumatoid arthritis and inflammatory bowel conditions.
+Findings from studies indicate that these enzyme-inhibiting oils help lower inflammation, which is at the root of most diseases like heart disease, rheumatoid arthritis and inflammatory bowel conditions.